Do I need an appointment to come to the Costume Collection?

 Unfortunately, no. All costumes are reasonably priced on a sliding scale.
 The price is determined based on the number of weeks of the performance and the number of seats in the house.

 How do I put costumes on hold at the Costume Collection?

-Once we have your contract on file with your company’s 501c3 and a signed Letter of Agreement, you may put costumes on hold four weeks prior to the opening date of the production.
+For Not-For-Profit organizations, once we have your contract on file with your company’s proof of Not-For-Profit status, and a signed Letter of Agreement, you may put costumes on hold up to twenty-eight (28) calendar days prior to the opening date of the production.
+For Commercial Renters, once we have your paperwork and a credit card attached to your Letter of Agreement, you may put on hold up to three (3) business days before your first shoot or performance date as listed on the Letter of Agreement.
 All costumes placed on hold must be labeled with the company and designer information, placed on a rack in our hold area and tied together neatly.
 Please be aware that the customer is responsible for restocking the items before the opening date of the production.
 A restocking fee is assessed for any items not restocked before the opening date.

 Can costumes be fit on site at the Costume Collection?

 We have two fitting rooms where costumes may be fit on actors.
-Customers who wish to use the fitting rooms must schedule an appointment ahead of their visit.
+Customers who wish to use the fitting rooms must have a Letter of Agreement in place and schedule an appointment ahead of their visit.
 We ask that customers refrain from fitting costumes in the aisles.